 |30,001 - 40,000||$125|

 |50,001 - 75,000||$200|

 |100,001 - 150,000||$300|

 |150,001 - 200,000||$350|

 Vape Shop Vendor / Electronic Nicotine Delivery Systems (ENDS) Retailer Licenses

 Effective October 1, 2017, pursuant to Maryland House Bill 523, any person or business selling Electronic Nicotine Delivery Systems or is a Vape Shop Vendor must obtain a specific license for same.
-Please see the link below for information from the Comptroller of Maryland as to who needs which license, and for answers to frequently asked questions regarding each license.
+Please see the Comptroller of Maryland's website for information on who needs which license, and for answers to frequently asked questions regarding each license.

 Persons Required to Obtain a Construction License

 Any person or business organization must obtain a construction license from the Clerk of the Circuit Court on an annual basis if it does work on new or commercial properties only.
 Any work performed on existing or residential property is considered home improvement, and requires licensing with the Maryland Home Improvement Commission.
 A contractor or subcontractor who holds a license under the Maryland Home Improvement Law is NOT required to hold a construction license issued by the Clerk of the Circuit Court.
 If an applicant uses a county construction license for any home improvement work, they may be subject to fines up to $5,000 and two (2) years imprisonment.

 Out-of-state Contractor License